cdolan/cdolan.github.io/content/posts/the-browser-challenge.md

 ## The Epistemological Crime Scene

-This isn't just bad marketing—it's intellectual vandalism on a civilizational scale.
+This isn't just bad marketing, it's intellectual vandalism on a civilizational scale.
 By systematically distorting public understanding of AI capabilities, these influence merchants are committing several profound crimes against reason:

-**The Misallocation of Human Capital**
+**The Misallocation of Human Capital**.
 Bright minds are abandoning meaningful technical challenges to chase AI phantom opportunities, creating a generation of prompt engineers when we need actual engineers.

-**The Destruction of Evidence-Based Discourse** Technical discussions have been replaced by vibes-based prognostication, where confident assertions about AI's capabilities are treated as equivalent to empirical evidence.
+**The Destruction of Evidence-Based Discourse**.
+Technical discussions have been replaced by vibes-based prognostication, where confident assertions about AI's capabilities are treated as equivalent to empirical evidence.

-**The Manufacture of Professional Anxiety**
+**The Manufacture of Professional Anxiety**.
 Millions of workers now live in constant fear of obsolescence, not because their jobs are actually threatened, but because someone on X said they should be afraid.

-**The Opportunity Cost of Misdirected Innovation** Capital flows toward AI hype rather than solving actual problems, creating a bubble economy built on venture capitalists' collective inability to distinguish between demo magic and production reality.
+**The Opportunity Cost of Misdirected Innovation**.
+Capital flows toward AI hype rather than solving actual problems, creating a bubble economy built on venture capitalists' collective inability to distinguish between demo magic and production reality.

 ## The Beautiful Brutality of Verification